stud131/docs-monaca/content/products_guide/migration/telerik_migration.ja.md

 ### When using JS/CSS Component page

 In Monaca Cloud IDE, there is a GUI page for you to include CSS/JavaScript libraries.
-You can go there by going to `Config` —> `Manage JS/CSS Components`.
+You can go there by going to {{<menu menu1="Config" menu2="Manage JS/CSS Components">}}.
 Then, the following page will appear.

 {{<img src="/images/monaca_ide/manual/10.png">}}